 Segmentation: In a .TRC file, each design curve is represented as consecutive position data, which is separated by missing data (empty frames of position data).
 Therefore, we initially segment design curves by finding empty frames in the motion file and then refine the segmentation by checking if two successive segments are real separated.
-If the time interval between the two successive segments is larger than 2 seconds and the distance between their closest end points is bigger than a threshold such as 50 mm, the two segments are two real curves.
+Based on our observation, when designers want to separate two curves, they simply use their hands or fingers to cove the reflective markers, move them to a new position and uncover them again.
+This action takes about 2 seconds or more.
+If the designers just want to pause and think for a while, they usually hold their hand positions (the markers may be covered or not).
+Therefore, if the time interval between the two successive segments is larger than 2 seconds and the distance between their closest end points is bigger than a threshold such as 50 mm, the two segments are two real curves.
 If not, the two segments should be merged together to form one curve because a design curve might be separated due to body blockage of views.
+This threshold distance can be calculated as a product of 2 seconds and the average motion speed over the current curve.

 Filter: After the segmentation, a design curve is represented by a great number of 3D points.
-By nature of sketching, the number of points is more than enough to create a smooth curve.
-Therefore, these raw sketching points have to be filtered.
-While filtering, two end points of a curve are kept and then from one end to the other, points within a distance threshold such as 100mm will be filtered out.
+By nature of motion capture, the number of points is more than enough to create a smooth curve.
+Therefore, these raw points have to be filtered.
+While filtering, two end points of a curve are kept and then from one end to the other, points within a distance threshold such as 50-100 mm will be filtered out.
 As a result, the remaining points represent a smooth curve.
+This threshold can be varied with different sizes of models and design requirements.
+If its value is too big, some details of curves may be missed out; if it is too small, the smoothness of the curves may be reduced.
+The threshold also depends sizes of models.
+In general, the bigger the sizes are, the bigger the value is.
+For conceptual design in large sized models, designers focus much more on 3D forms (overall shapes) rather than small details.
+Thus, a bigger value such as 100mm can be used.